dotnet/docs-maui/docs/user-interface/layouts/relativelayout.md

 :::image type="content" source="media/relativelayout/layouts.png" alt-text=".NET MAUI RelativeLayout." border="false":::

 The .NET Multi-platform App UI (.NET MAUI) `RelativeLayout`, which is available in the `Microsoft.Maui.Controls.Compatibility` namespace, is used to position and size children relative to properties of the layout or sibling elements.
 This allows UIs to be created that scale proportionally across device sizes.
-In addition, unlike some other layout classes, `RelativeLayout` is able to position children so that overlap.
+In addition, unlike some other layout classes, `RelativeLayout` is able to position children so that they overlap.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]